Self-Worth

 What about compassion?

 I believe compassion arises through us all, out of love for another.
-Another being, plant, visible, or non-visible object.
+Another being, a plant, visible, or non-visible object.

 Like the full moon, continuously rising, waning, reflecting.
 Sometimes less, sometimes more, sometimes not, and sometimes fully…